Wrights Hill Fortress: Characteristics

 The fortress was based on British designs and consists of 620 m of tunnel work connecting the three gun pits and associated magazines, engine rooms, plotting rooms and other infrastructure.
 The tunnel walls are lined with 250 mm of concrete and only reinforced at end walls.
 During construction approximately 9,333 m3 of spoil was excavated and 2,900 m3 of concrete poured.
 The 9.2-inch Mk XV guns each weighed 135 tons and could fire a 172 kg shell to a maximum range of 30 km.
 Two 185 horsepower Ruston & Hornsby diesel generators provided the power necessary to lay the guns.

 The fortress was manned by 165 Battery of the 10th Coast Regiment, Royal New Zealand Artillery (later retitled 104 Battery).
 The theoretical strength necessary to fully operate the fortress was 195 personnel (132 men from the Territorial Force and 63 women from the Women's Auxiliary Army Corps), however the battery never exceeded a strength of more than 20 personnel.
 Had the third gun been installed, a total of 248 personnel would have been necessary.

-In Popular Culture
+In popular culture

 The Fellowship of the Ring sound designers used the tunnels to record echo effects for the Mines of Moria sequence.

 The New Zealand horror film The Devil's Rock was filmed in the tunnels and gun pits, standing in for a World War II German bunker.